dhruvgairola/dhruvgairola.github.io/_posts/lists/2018-08-22-Video-Games.md

 ![_config.yml]({{ site.baseurl }}/images/games/sims1.jpg)

 ### 6. Half Life 1
 I played half life 1 way too late when I was already in my late teens.
 In fact, I played it after completing half life 2.
-However, this game deserves a place on any list of greatest games.
+When it was first released, it's graphics and immersive gameplay stood out.
+For me, the storyline and characters are the most compelling part of the game.
 ![_config.yml]({{ site.baseurl }}/images/games/hl1.jpg)

 ### 5. Star Wars Knights of the Old Republic (Kotor)